I think we’ve all seen the examples. And you wonder: What happened? How could this have gone wrong?

 That’s what I aim to explore with this blog.

 Let’s start with my own experiences.
-I know there are many reasons where things can go south.
-One, however, what I’ve seen particularly hurtful is when a great idea pops up, and then, without even realizing it, we tone it down until it becomes mediocre…
+I know there are many reasons why things can go south.
+One, however, that I’ve seen particularly hurtful is when a great idea pops up, and then, without even realizing it, we tone it down until it becomes mediocre…

 - We think ‘it will do,’ it will fly when we launch it.